 One Acre Foundation works to make yoga accessible to under-served populations.
 It recognizes that finances should not be a barrier to health and wellness routines and services.
 Coach Casey is developing yoga communities in inner cities, reservations, and any place where access to a yoga studio is limited.

 Coach Casey supports families and children who have been through traumatic experiences by providing them with the yoga tools to manage stress and emotions.
 Recovery can be supported by the calming influence of yoga and breathing, and mindfulness helps both parents and children cope with the stresses of trauma and hospital stays.

 Coach Casey believes much of her development stems from finding a mentor with whom she has a deep connection.
 In fact, Coach Casey called her mentor, the “greatest influence on my life, just like my mother, in a completely different way.”
 That powerful connection leads Casey’s interactions with her own clients.
 She knows how much further the right support can push you.

 5. TaskHuman is a Great Tool

-It’s the FREE consultation calls that Coach Casey believes are one of the strongest elements of TaskHuman.
-You can get to know a coach pretty well in that initial call, and decide if they’re a fit.
-If they’re not – they can probably point you in the right direction because the TaskHuman network of providers is large and comprehensive.
+It’s the initial call that Coach Casey believes is one of the strongest elements of TaskHuman.
+You can get to know a coach pretty well in that first call, and decide if they’re a fit.
+If they’re not – they can probably point you in the right direction because the TaskHuman network of coaches is large and comprehensive.
 You can “get support for whatever it is you’re desiring to change in your life,” Coach Casey said.

 6. Senior Wellness is Critical